lauri-hein/slate/source/includes/_banks.md

 ## Create business user profile
 A personal profile has to be created first.
 You can’t create a business user profile without a personal profile.

-Creating a business profile is similar to how you created personal profile.
+Creating a business profile is similar to how you created a personal profile.
 There are four steps:

 1) [Create business user profile – general data](#user-profiles-create-business).
-This includes business name, type and other.
+This includes business name, type and other information.

 2) [Open update window](#user-profiles-open-update-window).
 Open the update window for the profile updates.

 3) [Create business user profile – address data](#addresses-create).
 Add address information to the business user profile.

-4) [Create business user profile - directors data](#user-profiles-add-business-directors).
-Add ultimate business directors information to the business user profile.
+4) [Create business user profile - director data](#user-profiles-add-business-directors).
+Add business director information to the business user profile.

-5) [Create business user profile - owners data](#user-profiles-add-business-ultimate-beneficial-owners).
-Add ultimate business owners information to the business user profile.
+5) [Create business user profile - UBO data](#user-profiles-add-business-ultimate-beneficial-owners).
+Add ultimate business owner information to the business user profile.

 6) [Close update window](#user-profiles-close-update-window).
 Close the update window for the profile updates.